HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 }
 ```

 Copy the file to all participating servers.
+This will cause each server to attempt to find a certificate matching its fully-qualified domain name as configured in its server document.

 You have [other options](../production/httpsprod.md), but they require more work.